smithse4/19-user-directory/README.md

   * USe the search bar to filter the users by name.

+## Installing

+To run the app locally, you will first need to git clone the repository to your local machine.

+* Cd into repository
+* Install dependencies by running 'yarn install'
+* Start app by running 'yarn start'

 ## Screenshots

 Images below show employee directory and searched directory.